University Physics

-University Physics, informally known as Sears & Zemansky, is a two-volume physics textbook written by Hugh Young and Roger Freedman.
+University Physics, informally known as Sears & Zemansky, is a three-volume physics textbook written by Hugh Young and Roger Freedman.
 The first edition of University Physics was published by Mark Zemansky and Francis Sears in 1949.
+The textbook soon became well-known.
 Hugh Young became a coauthor with Sears and Zemansky in 1973.
-Now in its 15th edition, University Physics is among the most widely used introductory textbooks in the world.
+Now in its 16th edition, University Physics remains among the most widely used introductory textbooks in the world.

+Volume One covers mechanics; waves and acoustics; and thermodynamics.
+Volume Two goes over electricity and magnetism; and optics.
+Volume Three gives an overview of topics in modern physics (special relativity, quantum mechanics, nuclear physics, particle physics, and cosmology).